mongodb/docs-realm/examples/android/sync/README.md

 # Realm Examples

-The Realm Examples project contains Java and Kotlin code examples for the Realm SDK and their unit tests.
+The Realm Examples project contains Java and Kotlin code examples and unit tests for the Realm SDK.

-This project uses the realm app *android-example-testers-rztwe*, in the org *Bushicorp*.
-You can view the realm app [here](https://realm.mongodb.com/groups/5f60207f14dfb25d23101102/apps/5fd8f1267b48d7cff86b1766/dashboard).
+This project uses Realm Sync with the Realm app *android-example-testers-rztwe*, in the org *Bushicorp*.
+You can view the Realm app [here](https://realm.mongodb.com/groups/5f60207f14dfb25d23101102/apps/5fd8f1267b48d7cff86b1766/dashboard).

 ## Get Started

 ### Install Android Studio

-Before you can run this project, you'll need a working installation of Android Studio.
+Before you can run this project, you need to install and set up Android Studio.
 You can download Android Studio [here](https://developer.android.com/studio).

 ### Create an Android Virtual Device (AVD)